Bridget Bishop: Salem witch trials

+Trial

-Bishop's trial lasted eight days, officially starting the Salem Witchcraft Trials.
+Bishop's trial, which was the first case seen before the new Court of Oyer and Terminer, began on June 2nd, 1692 and lasted eight days, officially starting the Salem Witchcraft Trials.
 A record was given of her trial by Cotton Mather in "Wonders of the Invisible World."
 In his book, Mather recorded that several people testified against Bishop, stating that the shape of Bishop would pinch, choke or bite them.
 The shape also threatened to drown one victim if she did not write her name in a certain book.
 According to Mather, during the trial, any time Bishop would look upon one of her accusers, they would be immediately struck down and only her touch would revive them.

 More allegations were made during the trial including that of a woman saying that the apparition of Bishop tore her coat, and upon further examination her coat was found to be torn in the exact spot.
 Mather mentions that the truth of these many accusations carried too much suspicion, however.

 Ezekiel Cheevers and John Putnam made the complaint against Bridget Bishop.
 Bishop was charged for committing witchcraft upon five women, Ann Putnam, Mercy Lewis, Abigail Williams, Mary Walcot, and Elis Hubert.
 These women claimed Bridget Bishop to be the witch who hurt them.
 Ann Putnam stated that Bishop called the devil her God, while other people such as Richard Coman accused Bishop of taking hold of their throats and ripping Coman and his wife out of bed.
 Other girls accused her of harming them with just a quick glance.
 Even Bishop's own husband claimed she praised the devil.

 William Stacy, a middle aged man in Salem Town, testified that Bishop had previously made statements to him that other people in the town considered her to be a witch.
 He confronted her with the allegation that she was using witchcraft to torment him, which she denied.
 Another local man, Samuel Shattuck, accused Bishop of bewitching his child and also of striking his son with a spade.

 He also testified that Bishop asked him to dye lace, which apparently was too small to be used on anything but a poppet, a doll used in spell-casting.
 John and William Bly, father and son, testified about finding poppets in Bishop's house and also about their cat that appeared to be bewitched, or poisoned, after a dispute with Bishop.
 Other victims of Bishop, as recorded by Mather, include Deliverance Hobbs, John Cook, Samuel Gray, and John Louder.

 During her sentencing, a jury of women found a third nipple upon Bishop (then considered a sure sign of witchcraft), yet upon a second examination the nipple was not found.
 In the end Mather states that the greatest thing that condemned Bishop was the gross amount of lying she committed in court.
 According to Mather, "there was little occasion to prove the witchcraft, it being evident and notorious to all beholders."